-Creamy, delicious and oh, so moreish, my garlic tahini sauce is irresistible.
-Perfect for drizzling over everything from roasted veggies to falafels and salads to burgers, you need this recipe in your repertoire.
+Creamy, delicious and irresistible healthy garlic tahini sauce.
+Perfect for drizzling over everything from roasted veggies to falafels and salads to burgers.
+Suitable for vegans.

 What is tahini?